-What Should I Do if a New Mexico Amazon Commercial Vehicle Hit My Car?
+What Should I Do if a New Mexico Amazon Van Hit My Car?

 Amazon has grown tremendously in recent years and this means more delivery drivers on the road who may or may not have experience driving trucks.
 The volume and availability of Amazon delivery means that more people are signing up to deliver, which could put other drivers at risk.
 Amazon delivers its own packages instead of using carriers such as USPS, FedEx, or UPS.
 Amazon hires its own drivers and most work as independent contractors.

 Amazon delivery drivers are often in a rush to complete deadlines on time for delivering packages.
-They may not be trained and may fail to follow traffic laws for parking when they deliver packages, which can lead to accidents.
+They may fail to follow traffic laws for parking when they deliver packages, which can lead to accidents.

 As Amazon drivers and vehicles continue to increase, Amazon accidents have increased as well.
-If a New Mexico Amazon Commercial vehicle hit your car, you may have a claim for damages and a right to compensation.
+If a New Mexico Amazon van hit your car, you may have a claim for damages and a right to compensation.